Serial Monitor on macOS: Terminal Tools and a Native App

 You do not have to give up the terminal. `screen` is fine for a five-second sanity check.
 But when you actually want to *read* the data, watch it move, and keep a record of it, a real graphical monitor is the difference between squinting at scrolling text and seeing what your device is doing.

-If you are new to serial ports in general, the companion post [How to Read Data From a Serial Port](https://serial-studio.com/blog/how-to-read-a-serial-port) covers baud rates and framing before you connect.
+If you are new to serial ports in general, the companion post [How to Read Data From a Serial Port](https://serial-studio.com/blog/how-to-read-a-serial-port) covers baud rates and framing before you connect, and [Your First Serial Studio Project](https://serial-studio.com/blog/your-first-serial-studio-project) walks through building a dashboard once you are ready.

 ## Frequently asked questions